Skip to content

 Derived names are those names formed by adding some specific grammatical elements, called prefixes or suffixes, to a base name.

-The prefix is the element in front of the name:
+The prefix is the element that comes before the name

 • in-coscienza.